ChrstphrHll/npc_gen/students/Celaeno Amkissra.md

   int: 15
   str: 13
   wis: 15
-track: Assault
-trait: I get bored easily.
-When am I going to get on with my destiny?
-trait1: Persuasive
-trait2: Timid
 year: 8
+guild: Jettenia
+partyID: 80
 ---
 # Celaeno Amkissra
 ---
 ### Description
 - 8th year Half-Orc Artificer in Jettenia
-- curly red hair that's done up in a top knot, Green eyes, and Pale Gray skin
+- curly red hair that's done up in a top knot, Blue eyes, and Pale Gray skin
 - Is Persuasive and Timid, and has Finesse as their ideal

 ### Organizations